microsoft/LightGBM/docs/Parameters.rst

 It means the initial score of the first data row is ``0.5``, second is ``-0.1``, and so on.
 The initial score file corresponds with data file line by line, and has per score per line.

-And if the name of data file is ``train.txt``, the initial score file should be named as ``train.txt.init`` and placed in the same folder as the data file.
+If the name of data file is ``train.txt``, the initial score file should be named as ``train.txt.init`` and placed in the same folder as the data file.
 In this case, LightGBM will auto load initial score file if it exists.

 If binary data files exist for raw data file ``train.txt``, for example in the name ``train.txt.bin``, then the initial score file should be named as ``train.txt.bin.init``.